FZambia/centrifuge/docs/content/client_api.rst

         // now you can subscribe
     });

-It is very simple to subscribe on channel of certain category.
+It is very simple to subscribe on channel of certain namespace.
 Just write:

 .. code-block:: javascript

-    var subscription = centrifuge.subscribe('/category/channel', function(message) {
+    var subscription = centrifuge.subscribe('/namespace/channel', function(message) {
         // called when message received from this channel });

-If category of channel has publish option on you can publish messages into this channel.
+If namespace of channel has publish option on you can publish messages into this channel.
 But you can not do it immediately after subscription request.
 You can only publish when ``subscribe:success`` event will occure.
 The same in case of presence and history requests.
 Lets publish message, get presence and get history data as